Rocklobster84/chef-infra-jenkins-pipeline/README.md

 # Overview

 Every Chef Infra installation needs a Chef Repository.
 This is the place where cookbooks, policyfiles, config files and other artifacts for managing systems with Chef Infra will live.

-We strongly recommend storing this repository in a version control system such as Git and treating it like source code.
+This Chef Repo contains cookbooks that install apache and the Jenkins agent.

 ## Repository Directories